simozhou/supreme-fishstick/README.md

 - populate sponsors
 - make the register button redirect to the actual registration website
 - add pronouns to speakers
-- if you are on a small screen and switch between sponsors and FAQ, it currently looks weird, could be solved simply by getting some actual sponsors in there, which would make the container take up more space
+- if you are on a small screen and switch between sponsors and FAQ, it currently looks weird, might be solved by adding something to the footer
 - style the tracks section (maybe different font?
 I find it pretty hard to read currently.
 Alternatively the text could be shorter)

 Cosmetic upgrades